ombikashnitrkl/Leave-management-system-by-ombiksh/docs/install/README.md

 ## General considerations

-* The Jorani application must have write privileges on <code>application/logs</code> folder.
+* The application must have write privileges on <code>application/logs</code> folder.
 * Some PHP extensions are required (e.g. mcrypt, mysqli, xml, zip, gd).
 * The default user is *ombikash* and password is *bbalet*.
 * A script at the root of the installation (requirements.php) allows you to check your system.